zub2/cp2utf8/README.md

 so I created this tool.
 It can do both.
 In fact it's quite easy to define your own conversions because the translation tables are simple text files.

-On the other hand it must be noted that cp2utf8 is quite limited: It does not support any sort of multi-byte encoding.
-It also supports no quessing and no fuzzyness.
+On the other hand it must be noted that cp2utf8 is quite limited: It does not support any sort of multibyte encoding for input.
+It also supports no guessing and no fuzziness.
 Only simple crisp rules.

 I'm using this program together with DOSEMU, as part of a print filter.

 # Compiling
 CMake is used for the build.
-You can configure and build the program by:
+It's possible to configure and build the program by:

     cmake . && make

-You can specify prefix by adding `-DCMAKE_INSTALL_PREFIX=prefix` to the CMake invocation.
+Prefix can be specified by adding `-DCMAKE_INSTALL_PREFIX=prefix` to the CMake invocation.
 Default is `/usr/local`.

 No libraries apart from C++ runtime are required.

 # Installing
-Run the `install` target of make:
+Run the `install` make target:

     make install

-You can specify yout own `DESTDIR`.
+You can specify your own `DESTDIR`.

+# Usage

+cp2uf8 always reads from standard input and outputs to standard output.
+Supply the name of the file containing the translation table to use as the only command line argument.
+If the file is not found, it's searched for in `$PREFIX/share/cp2utf8/tables`.
+This directory contains the tables included with cp2ut8.
+For example:

+    cp2utf8 cp895.trans < input.file > output.file

 # Licence